Skip to main content

 The body is washed and dressed, including the articles of faith (the five Ks) for initiated Sikhs.
 Family and community gather, and hymns are sung.
 Cremation usually takes place within a few days of death.

-The funeral ceremony
+The funeral ceremony and cremation

-Prayers and hymns from the Guru Granth Sahib are recited, including the Kirtan Sohila and the Ardas.
-The mood is one of acceptance of Hukam, God's will.
-Loud wailing is traditionally discouraged, in keeping with the belief that death is part of the divine order.
+Prayers and hymns from the Guru Granth Sahib are recited, including the Kirtan Sohila and the Ardas, in a mood of acceptance of God's will.
+The cremation follows, often with the Kirtan Sohila recited beforehand.
+Afterward the ashes are typically immersed in flowing water.

 Prayers afterward